Ergodicity of explicit logarithmic cocycles over IETs: Construction of the good rigidity sets

-We will now prove that for a.e.
-IET $T$ with a symmetric permutation, all of the properties above can be realized simultaneously along a subsequence of its Rauzy-Veech inductions in the following sense.
-Recall that $\delta$-drift was defined in the previous~\ref{sec:goodbase}, see Definition~\ref{def:drift}.
-Let us first define:
+we will show (see Proposition~\ref{prop:full_measure_cond}) that all of the properties above can be realized simultaneously along a subsequence of its {iterates under Rauzy-Veech induction, which we call \emph{good renormalization times}:}